mmone/marlintool/README.md

 - If you need additional libraries for your build add them to the "getDependencies" function.

-- The build platform architecture is auto detected.
-At the moment Linux 32 Bit, 64 Bit and ARM are supported.
+- The build platform and architecture are auto detected.
+At the moment Linux 32 Bit, 64 Bit, ARM and OS X are supported.

 Reminder: If you are running octopi on you Raspberry you need to disconnect it from your printer before uploading, otherwise the serial port is blocked.

+Warning: On OS X due to how the Arduino toolchain is packaged the Arduino splash screen will be displayed even when the toolchain is used from the commandline.
+This will cause the terminal window you launch marlintool from to lose focus.
+It also means that a build cannot be launched from a remote ssh session.

 Available commandline parameters
 =======================